purdue-onchip/gds2Para/purdue_install.md

   * For all other errors, contact the primary maintainer
 8. Enter "Limbo/limbo/parsers/gdsii/stream" (cloned) or "Limbo-master/limbo/parsers/gdsii/stream" (downloaded) directory in working location
 9. Run `make CXX=g++ CC=gcc FC=gfortran` in this directory
-10. Return to working directory and ensure that a new library file named "libgdsparser.a" exists by running `ls -lh Limbo/lib`
+10. Return to working directory and ensure that a new library file named **libgdsparser.a** exists by running `ls -lh Limbo/lib`
 11. Enter "gdsii-interface" (cloned) or "gdsii-interface-master" (downloaded) directory from working location
 12. (Optional) Add GDSII file besides "nand2.gds" to working location
 13. Run `make explicit` in shell to compile executable **Test\_explicit**